elavia/liquid_spheroid/README.md

 	for the Spheroidal wave functions developed by Adelman, Gumerov and Duraiswami (see http://arxiv.org/abs/1408.0074).

+	To use our code download to a folder the contents of folder Linux or Windows in accord to your operative system.

 	In linux start a Julia shell from the command line and load it the file "JUL.main.jl": this loads the core routines in "JUL.routines.jl" and auxiliary functions in "JUL.auxiliar.jl".
 Some example scripts are provided for calculation of diverse cases of oblate and prolate far-field pattern in particular cases.